Books Set in Eastern Europe & Russia

 Book Summary

-Wealthy aristocrat Eva is engaged to a doctor and spending her last single summer at her family’s estate in Sopron.
-However, she meets a Romani fiddler and artist, Aleandrao, and they quickly fall in love despite the differences in class that make them look incompatible to outsiders.
+Wealthy aristocrat Eva is engaged to a doctor and spending her last summer as a single woman at her family’s estate in Sopron.
+However, she meets a Romani fiddler and artist, Aleandrao, and they quickly fall in love despite their differences in class, which makes them look incompatible to outsiders.

 The outbreak of war separates Eva and Aleandro, but their chance meeting that summer leads to decisions that change their individual futures.